 - How to Poop Outdoors and Leave No Trace

 How to Find Things to Do While Car Camping

 Going car camping is one of the best launchpads to more outdoor adventures, or to simply soak it all in and have a great time hanging outside.
 If you’re looking for some ideas or want to know what to do while car camping, we’ve got a few tips.

 - Look up local hikes near your campsite – here are some of The Best Trailfinder Apps and Websites for Discovering Local Hikes

 - Practice your photography – here are some photography tips from a pro photographer

 - Listen to some of the Best Outdoor Podcasts

-- Bring along something to keep you occupied at camp: Sketch pad and pencils, a hammock and a great book, a deck of cards, a ukulele or guitar — if you’re musically-inclined
+- Bring along something to keep you occupied at camp: A Sketch pad and pencils, a hammock and a great book (check out our roundup of the best adventure books), a deck of cards, a ukulele or guitar — if you’re musically-inclined

 - Use the REI MTB Project or Trailforks to find local bike trails